somaftees/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console

 ## Introduction
-This is the first part of the AirBnB clone project for holberton school in this case we need to create the console that will be used for testing and manage objects of our project.
+This is the first part of the AirBnB-clone project for ALX-SE , in this case we need to create the console that will be used for testing and manage objects of our project.

 #AUTHORS :
 Tasnim Ftees : somaftees@gmail.com